John Anderson (philosopher): Early life

 Anderson was born in Stonehouse, Lanarkshire, Scotland and educated at the former Hamilton Academy from which school he won a bursary to attend the University of Glasgow in the university's Bursary Competition of 1911.
 Anderson was listed among notable former pupils of Hamilton Academy in a 1950 magazine article on the school.
 His elder brother was William Anderson, Professor of Philosophy at Auckland University College, 1921 to his death in 1955, and described as "the most dominant figure in New Zealand philosophy."

 Anderson graduated MA from Glasgow University in 1917, with first-class honours in Philosophy (Logic and Moral Philosophy), and first-class honours in Mathematics and Natural Philosophy.
 After graduation, he was awarded the Ferguson Scholarship in Philosophy and the Shaw Philosophical Fellowship, the examinations for which were open to graduates of any of the four Scottish universities.

 He served as Assistant in Philosophy at the University College, Cardiff (Cardiff) (1917–19), in Moral Philosophy and Logic in the University of Glasgow (1919–20) and lectured in Logic and Metaphysics at the University of Edinburgh (1920–26).

-Social theory
+Social and Political Theory

 After arriving in Sydney in 1927 he associated with the Communist Party of Australia and contributed to their journals, sometimes under a nom de plume but, by about 1932 he began to believe that communism under Joseph Stalin in the Soviet Union was a dictatorship with no room for workers' control or participation.
 He then became aligned with the Trotskyist movement for a period of time.
 But "[h]e could not put up any longer with dialectical materialism or with the servile state which he saw was being imposed by the doctrine of the dictatorship of the proletariat".

-Anderson later abandoned authoritarian forms of socialism and became what would today be called a libertarian and pluralist—an opponent of all forms of authoritarianism.
-Sometimes he described himself as an anarchist but, after the 1930s, he gave up his earlier political utopianism.
+During the war years, Anderson developed a unique theory of liberal democracy where liberty was not a right, but an activity exercised in opposition to the State.
+Similarly, democracy was not a set of formal features of a system of government, but is the way a group proceeds in its decision-making processes.
+After the war, he was vehemently opposed to Communism, describing it as 'the disease of the modern time'.
+He became what would today be called a libertarian and pluralist—an opponent of all forms of authoritarianism.